-You can check out the rest of the review here!
+Make sure to check out the rest of this detailed and entertaining review here!

 Check out the rest of the list here.

 Pre-order Pascin here.

 And get Incidents in the Night Book 2 (or #1 and #2 together) here.

 Somehow we missed this!
 Largehearted Boy’s recent Atomic Books Comics Preview included Sam Alden’s New Construction.
 Check out the full roundup here, and get New Construction here!